shaankhosla/rust_metrics/README.md

 `rust_metrics` is an ML evaluation toolkit that brings [Torchmetrics](https://github.com/Lightning-AI/torchmetrics)-style metrics to Rust.
 Each metric implements the same incremental
 `Metric` trait, so you can feed batched predictions over time and ask for the final score when ready.
+Every metric shares the same Torch-inspired test cases and examples so that the crate docs mirror the upstream behavior where the functionality matches.

 ## Getting started